-The accounts for the year ended 31 March 2022 are included within this report.
-During the year, the development of three homes in Roman Way, Billingshurst started.
-The company continues to explore opportunities in Horsham Town for its next development.
-General operational running costs were incurred during in the year, resulting in the reported loss for the year.
+The accounts for the year ended 31 March 2023 are included within this report.
+During the year, the development of three homes in Roman Way, Billingshurst completed and the homes were transferred to HDHH.
+The company continues to work on opportunities in Horsham Town for its next developments, plans are being discussed but due to water neutrality they have not yet been submitted to the planning department.
+A small surplus was made as a result of the Roman Way transfer, however, the general operational running costs incurred during in the year, resulted in a reported loss for the year.